 What is an M.2 SSD?

-An M.2 SSD is a small form factor solid-state drive (SSD) that is used in internally mounted storage expansion cards.
+An M.2 SSD is a small form factor solid-state drive (SSD) that internally mounted storage expansion cards use.
 M.2 SSDs conform to a computer industry specification and are designed to enable high-performance storage in thin, power-constrained devices, such as ultrabook laptops and tablet computers.
 They are generally smaller than other comparable SSDs, such as the mini Serial Advanced Technology Attachment (mSATA).

 SSDs are a form of storage media that saves persistent data on solid-state flash memory.
 Unlike a hard disk drive (HDD), an SSD has no moving parts to break or spin up or down.
 The M.2 SSD interface specification was originally known as the Next-Generation Form Factor, but the name was changed to M.2 (pronounced M-dot-2).
 M.2 SSDs are useful for someone who is building or upgrading a personal computer (PC) or laptop for use cases such as gaming, 3D animation, video editing or large file transfers.

 M.2 supports multiple protocols and applications such as Peripheral Component Interconnect Express (PCIe) and SATA.
 M.2-compatible products are not limited to solid-state drives either.
 The specification also supports protocols such as Universal Serial Buses (USBs) and Wi-Fi and can be used in graphics cards and artificial intelligence accelerator cards that use the M.2 specification.

 The M.2 form-factor specification was defined by the SATA International Organization, as well as the PCI Special Interest Group -- a consortium of technology industry vendors.

 This article is part of

 M.2 modules can integrate with device classes such as Wi-Fi, Bluetooth, near-field communication and wireless wide area networks.
 But M.2 form factors are most commonly associated with SSDs for data storage.